MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_2.md

 ---
-task:
+lab:
   title: 'Task 2: Draft a document using Microsoft 365 Copilot in Word'
+  description: Based on your research using Copilot Chat, use Copilot in Word to draft
+    a briefing of key findings from the People Matter Survey to present at an upcoming employee town hall.
+This summary should be engaging and easy to understand, highlighting positive trends, areas of growth, and actionable steps the department is taking.
+  duration: 30 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
 ---

 # Task 2: Draft a document using Microsoft 365 Copilot in Word